 Your bracket makes you feel like… A college kegger

 Everything seemed awesome while you were filling in your bracket.
-You were smart, taking a No. 12 to upset a No. 5 (just not Middle Tennessee).
-You were funny, going against USC before the play-in game was even decided.
+You were smart, taking a No. 12 to upset a No. 5 (just not Murray State, Liberty, or Oregon).
+You were funny, advancing St. John's before the play-in game was even held.
 And you were sexy, picking Gonzaga to get stunned in the second round.
 What could go wrong, right?

 Flash forward to the Sweet 16 and you’re peeling your head off the bathroom floor, shirtless and with wads of bloody toilet paper shoved up your nose (pretty sure those weren’t bloody when they went up there).